ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Who is the Eleglide T1 suitable for?

 I can see the Eleglide T1 being suitable for a broad range of uses.
 It will be particularly good for commuting, due to the comfortable riding position, good battery range, and accessories.
-As with all hybrid / trekking e-bikes, the Eleglide will be great for leisure riding that involves some off-road riding.
+As with all hybrid/trekking e-bikes, the Eleglide will be great for leisure riding that involves some off-road riding.

 Conclusion

 Once I get hold of a sample, I’ll post a full review of the Eleglide T1.
 Going on specification alone, the T1 looks like an excellent budget electric bike.
-It’s got a decent sized battery, and has a good level of accessories.
-It looks more expensive than its price tag would suggest and it should certainly give some of the high street brands a run for their money.
+It’s got a decent-sized battery and has a good level of accessories.
+It looks more expensive than its price tag would suggest and it should certainly give some of the high-street brands a run for their money.
 A similar specification Carrera Crossfire E from Halfords is nearly double the price!